CybercentreCanada/assemblyline-service-pdfid/README.md

 - ObjStms
-    - Service will attempt to resubmit object streams in samples as PDF files to re-run against PDFId and PDFParser analyzers
+    - Service will attempt to resubmit object streams in samples as PDF files to re-run against PDFId and PDFParser analyzers.
+If in deep scan mode, a maximum of 100 objstms will be resumbmitted, otherwise a maximum of two will be resubmitted.

 ### PDFId Plugins